doodeec/ServerCommunicator/README.md

 ### Description
-Library module for communicating with your REST server
+Library module for communicating with your REST server.
+The library provides classes for communicating with REST API, while requests are fully maintainable (can be cloned to be executed repeatedly, can be cancelled while executing, can be used with custom headers and custom interceptor) from your app.

+GZIP is supported by default.

+Interceptors can be used for i.e. middleware authentication (handling of expired tokens while preserving the relative context of the original request)

 ### Usage
 Import library in your application.
 Either as a `.aar` file in your `libs` folder